0xdefaceme/whitepaper/README.md

    estimate, so can `decide`'s `string reason` be used to state so.
 6. 0xdeface plans to deploy an Ethereum blockchain listener that contract owners can subscribe to via email for updates on the latest emitted events.
+7. Note that the 0xdeface protocol is consensual as only contracts implementing the exploitable EIP standard can be attacked.

 ## References